 How It Works

-C4C hives can be started in any creative work space, school, learning and cultural center, etc… and operated during the time most fitting to each cluster of students (6-9 students): after school, in the weekend or embedded into the school day.
+C4C neighborhood can be started in any creative adequate environment: work space, school, learning and cultural center.
+Our model is adaptable and can be operated at the convenience of each cluster of students: embedded during school day or after, the weekend or even part of summer school activity.

 Meet The Squads